 Mr. David E. Beaulieu, P.E., Assistant General Manager - Energy Delivery, was appointed in November 1996.
 Mr. Beaulieu joined the System in 1988 and formerly served as Electric Engineering Manager.
-Mr. Beaulieu oversees the construction, operation and maintenance of the System's electric transmission and distribution facilities, as well as the natural gas distribution facilities, and is also responsible for operations engineering, system control, substations and relay, and electric and gas metering.
+Mr. Beaulieu oversees the construction, operation and maintenance of the System's electric transmission and distribution facilities, the natural gas distribution facilities, and is also responsible for operations engineering, system control, substations and relay, electric and gas metering, as well as the telecommunications system.

-Ms. Jennifer L. Hunt, CPA, Chief Financial Officer, Utilities, was appointed in August 2004.
-She joined the System in May 2000 and formerly served as the Managing Utility Analyst for Finance.
-Ms. Hunt oversees the financial affairs of the System and is responsible for budgeting, debt and investment management, accounting and information technology.
-She also represents the System on the Finance and Audit Committee of TEA.

-Ms. Shayla L. McNeill, Utilities Attorney, joined GRU in April 2011.
+- Mr. Ronald G. Herget, P.E., CGC, CUG, Interim Assistant General Manager Water and Wastewater Systems, joined the System in December 1980 and administers all aspects of the water and wastewater utilities for the System, including water and wastewater planning and engineering, water treatment, water distribution, wastewater treatment, wastewater collection, operation of lift stations, distribution of reclaimed water and administration of the environmental laboratory, industrial pretreatment and cross connection control programs. - Ms. Shayla L. McNeill, Esq., Utilities Attorney, joined the System in April 2011.
 Ms. McNeill was formerly an energy and utilities attorney for the United States Air Force, during which time she represented the United States Air Force on energy matters before Public Utilities Commissions throughout the United States.
 Ms. McNeill also spent a significant amount of time advising on utility issues in the Middle East.
-Ms. McNeill reviews and negotiates contracts for the purchase, sale and exchange of electric power, provides daily legal counsel, and represents the System before the courts and administrative bodies.

-Mr. David M. Richardson, P.E., Assistant General Manager - Water and Wastewater Systems, was appointed in May 2005.
-Mr. Richardson was formerly responsible for system planning and long range water and wastewater facility planning.
-He joined the System in January 1986.
-Mr. Richardson oversees the construction, operation and maintenance of the System's water and wastewater treatment plants and the associated distribution and collection facilities, and is responsible for water and wastewater engineering.

-Mr. John W. Stanton, Assistant General Manager - Energy Supply, was appointed in April 2008 after retiring from FPL Group as Vice President-Operation for FPL Energy (now Next Era Energy Resources) in 2002 and a successful consulting career thereafter.
+Ms. McNeill reviews and negotiates contracts for the purchase, sale and exchange of electric power, provides daily legal counsel, and represents the System before the courts and administrative bodies. - Mr. David M. Richardson, Interim Chief Financial Officer, joined the system in January 1986.
+He was appointed Assistant General Manager of Water and Wastewater Systems in 2005, where he was responsible for construction, operating and maintenance and related planning and engineering of these systems.
+Mr. Richardson was appointed Interim Chief Financial Officer in September 2013 and oversees the financial affairs of the System and is responsible for budgeting, debt and investment management, accounting and rates and forecasting. - Mr. William J. Shepherd, Interim Assistant General Manager Customer Support Services, was appointed in November 2014.
+Mr. Shepherd has been with the System for 20 years.
+The majority of Mr. Shepherd's career at the System has been in Energy and Business services where he has played a critical part in the design and development of the System's nationally recognized energy efficiency programs.
+Prior to his interim appointment, Mr. Shepherd was the Director of Customer Operations which is a key group that deals with the daily customer interactions including customer service, cashiers, billing, collections and new services.
+In this interim role Mr. Shepherd is responsible for customer service, billing, collections, mail services, quality control, facilities, purchasing, cashiers, energy and business services, and new services. - Mr. John W. Stanton, Assistant General Manager Energy Supply, was appointed in April 2008 after retiring from FPL Group as Vice President-Operation for FPL Energy (now Next Era Energy Resources) in 2002 and a successful consulting career thereafter.
 Mr. Stanton is responsible for planning, directing, coordinating and administering all activities and personnel for the System's Energy Supply Department including the System's power generation functions, a power engineering group, and a fuels management group, including the design, construction, operation and maintenance of related systems, projects, and contracts.
 Mr. Stanton also assists with risk management oversight on an executive team and acts as the System's Energy Supply Department's liaison with local, state, and federal agencies.

-Ms. Kathy E. Viehe, Assistant General Manager - Customer Support Services, was appointed in February 2007.
-Ms. Viehe formerly served as Public Information Officer for Fort Pierce Utilities Authority, and joined the System as Communications Director in 1996.
-Ms. Viehe is responsible for conservation services, large account management, marketing, corporate communications, public relations, customer accounts and customer operations.